eberhab/m20/emulation_with_retroarch.md

 ### Setup

-1) Boot a 32bit RetroPie 4.8 on a Raspberry Pi 4
+1) [Flash](https://retropie.org.uk/download/) a 32bit RetroPie 4.8 on a Raspberry Pi 4

 2)  Install M20 support on Retropie:

     * Install  `mame`  and  `lr-mess`  from  `RetroPie-Setup`  (experimental packages).

 3) Configure new emulator types in  `/opt/retropie/configs/m20/emulators.cfg`.
-Emulators are rule-sets for command line parameter to the emulator core.
+Emulators are rule-sets for command line parameters to the emulator core.
+They can automate rom loading with arguments and thus replace the need to create indiviual, per game _cmd_ files.
 Use the mame/ lr-mess emulator configs as a reference.
-Some examples:
+Some emulator example definitions:

 	* lr-mess-cmd: Use to launch cmd files
 	* lr-mess-m20-manual: Launch non-softlisted roms by passing image and floppy type to mame